I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 Mini Groups available for closed groups at one workplace, prices vary depending on size

-I supervise CSWAs, LPC associates, LMFT associates, CADC I, II, and III's, and clinicians post licensure
+I supervise CSWAs, LPC associates, LMFT associates, CADC I, II, and III's, and clinicians post licensure.
+All groups are suitable for pre and post licensed folx.

 I have worked in community mental health as a Prevention Specialist, in schools as a School Social Worker, and in both in and outpatient drug and alcohol and dual diagnosis treatment centers for adolescents and adults.
 I have over 20 years of clinical experience and 13 years of supervisor experience.
 I have worked with individuals, groups, and families and as an instructor for workshops.
 I practice a blended eclectic model that combines a strength based approach.
 My theoretical orientation incorporates integrative, cognitive-behavioral, narrative, and psychodynamic theories.
 A copy of my work resume is available and I will be glad to answer any questions you might have about my background, training, and specializations.